-B Locate new tourist accommodation, facilities and attractions where there is proven capacity for additional visitors to be accommodated without adverse environmental or amenity impacts, with consideration given to the following:

-- ii) Encourage development of an appropriate scale in the Key Service Centres of Cleator Moor, Millom and Egremont which takes pressure off more sensitive areas - iii) Support development requiring a rural location within the smaller villages and countryside, if proven necessary to enhance the Borough's existing place-bound assets - iv) Permit holiday accommodation which meets the requirements of Policy DM9 - C Support appropriate tourism development which accords with the principles of sustainable development and does not compromise the special qualities and character of allocated Tourism Opportunity Sites, the area surrounding them or public access thereto, in the following locations: - ii) Ehen / Keekle Valleys - D Support appropriate developments which improve and enhance the quality of the tourism product

-E Wherever possible tourism providers will be required to ensure that accommodation and attractions are well connected to other tourist destinations and amenities, particularly by public transport, walking and cycling
+- B Locate new tourist accommodation, facilities and attractions where there is proven capacity for additional visitors to be accommodated without adverse environmental or amenity impacts, with consideration given to the following: - ii) Encourage development of an appropriate scale in the Key Service Centres of Cleator Moor, Millom and Egremont which takes pressure off more sensitive areas - iii) Support development requiring a rural location within the smaller villages and countryside, if proven necessary to enhance the Borough's existing place-bound assets - iv) Permit holiday accommodation which meets the requirements of Policy DM9 - C Support appropriate tourism development which accords with the principles of sustainable development and does not compromise the special qualities and character of allocated Tourism Opportunity Sites, the area surrounding them or public access thereto, in the following locations: - ii) Ehen / Keekle Valleys - D Support appropriate developments which improve and enhance the quality of the tourism product - E Wherever possible tourism providers will be required to ensure that accommodation and attractions are well connected to other tourist destinations and amenities, particularly by public transport, walking and cycling

 It is suggested that this proposal meets many of the indicated criteria in Policy ER10, including the location of the development within the Ehen Valley and in close location to Egremont, taking pressure off areas within more sensitive locations.
 In addition, we feel that we have demonstrated the relevance of this proposal under policy DM9 and that this would be a sustainable tourism development.
-Finally the location is well connected to the existing Cycle Route 72 and to existing tourism and walking opportunities both on the cost and back into the lake district national park.
+The location is well connected to the existing Cycle Routes and to existing tourism and walking opportunities both on the coast and back into the lake district national park.
+It is also only 1.7 miles (walking distance) from Nethertown Railway Station on the Cumbrian Coast Railway, both a tourist route in its own right and with strong connectivity to the rest of the national railway network.